saturnflyer/chemistrykit/README.md

     $ gem install chemistrykit
     $ ckit new framework_name

-This will create a new folder based on the name you provide.
-It contains all of the bits you'll need to get started.
+This will create a new folder based on the name you provide and it will contain all of the bits you'll need to get started.

     $ cd framework_name
     $ ckit generate beaker beaker_name